 ADHD in Marriage

-Often, however, a partner with ADHD meets someone who seems to be his opposite--responsible, compliant with society's rules and laws, tuned in to details and deadlines.
-This is the story of opposites attracting: The ADHD partner discovers he (or she) can, in fact, be loved by one of the 'normals' in society.
-This provides a healing sense of mastery for one with ADHD: 'Finally, I am loved by one of them!
-Maybe I, too, can be normal now.'
+Often, however, a partner with ADHD meets someone who seems to be his opposite; one who is responsible, compliant with society’s rules and laws, tuned in to details and deadlines.
+This is the story of opposites attracting: The ADHD partner discovers he (or she) can, in fact, be loved by one of the ‘normals’ in society.
+This provides a healing sense of mastery for one with ADHD: “Finally, I am loved by one of them!
+Maybe I, too, can be normal now.”
 And for the non-ADHD partner, life with someone with ADHD can feel adventurous, lively, and freeing, especially for someone who has spent her (or his) entire life coloring inside the lines.
 They each see the other as complementary, completing a missing part of the self.